anoonD/polynomial/README.md

 # Polynomial

 Allows you to create polynomials.
-Currently only sin and cos functions are added but you can easely add any function you want by editing Term.h & Term.cpp, just make sure that the index of the
+Currently only sin and cos functions are added, but you can easily add any function you want by editing Term.h & Term.cpp, just make sure that the index of the

 Each Polynomial object is made up of Term objects and signs.